-Engaging with the traditions of folklore and allegory, my work reimagines personal experience as myth.
-Using mythological and iconic imagery to depict real-life issues establishes a protected space in which to examine the emotional content of each experience.
+Engaging with the traditions of craft-work and storytelling, my work presents personal experience as myth.
+Using rigorously designed imagery to depict real-life issues establishes a protected space in which to examine the emotional content of each experience.

 What began as an extended autobiographical series has since expanded to include the personal narratives of close friends and family members.
 By sharing the intimate details of their lives with me, the process of conceiving a piece has become a rich, collaborative effort.